Kiffhost/exalted-scripture-understanding/Items/Mortal Weapons & Armour/Mortal Weapons/Seven-Section Staff.md

   - seven-section staffs
   - sevensection staves
 ---
 This weapon, which can actually have from three to 12 sections, is made up of a number of metal or wood segments connected by very short lengths of chain.
-It’s wielded as a combination of [[staff]] and flail and is difficult to master.
+It’s wielded as a combination of [[Staff]] and flail and is difficult to master.